padogrid/padogrid/padogrid-deployment/src/main/resources/geode/etc/recovery/type5.md

 If there were network issues and they have been resolved:

 2. The cluster should be back to normal.
 Data loss is not expected.
-3. Nonetheless, check for data loss and inconsistency, and be prepared to reingest data as needed.
+3. Regardless, to be safe, first check for data loss and inconsistency and be prepared to reingest data as needed.
 4. Check client applications.

 If there were no network issues: